fbgabriana/fbgabriana.github.io/README.md

 * [miniproject1](miniproject1/) - a requirement for KodeGo's web development course.

-	- To preserve the state when it was submitted, henceforth no more changes will be made to this folder.
+	- To preserve the state when it was submitted, no more changes will be made to this folder.

 	- All subsequent development to the site has been moved to the philippine-astronomy folder.